 All handling of bacterial isolates must be done within a BL2 area inside of a Class II biosafety cabinet or anaerobic chamber

-All waste material generated from this protocol, must be treated with 10% (volume/volume) bleach solution for a total of 30 minutes of contact time.
-After bleach treatment it may be disposed of down the laboratory sink.

 All work surfaces must be treated with 20% bleach (volume/volume) for a total of twenty minutes of contact time before and after.
 20% bleach mixture must be no more than 7 days old.
+See SOP# 02.041.01 – Bleach solution preparation.
 For the treatment of solid surfaces Wescodyne, Cidex OPA, or Sporicidin maybe be used as alternative disinfectants.

+All liquid biological waste material generated from this protocol, must be disposed of hazardous waste as per SOP# 03.102.01 –Hazardous liquid waste disposal.

-Solution MD4 of the Ultra Clean Microbial DNA Isolation kit contains ethanol and is flammable and must be disposed of as flammable liquid waste (SOPXXX – waste disposal)
+Solution MD4 of the Ultra Clean Microbial DNA Isolation kit contains ethanol and is flammable

 Procedure

+Remove the desired liquid culture from the incubator.

+Ensure that the culture is fully closed.

-Vortex liquid bacterial culture for one second
+Vortex liquid bacterial culture for one second using a benchtop vortex.

+Transport culture to a BL2 area within the Class II biosafety cabinet or anaerobic chamber, as appropriate for the culture.
+(See SOP# 03.001.01 – Anaerobic chamber operation and maintenance, and SOP# 03.003.01 – Biosafety cabinet operation and maintenance.)

-Aliquot 1.8mL of liquid culture into the MoBio provided 2mL collection tube
+Aliquot 1.8mL of liquid culture into the MoBio-provided 2mL collection tube

 Centrifuge at 10,000 x g for 1 minute at room temperature

-Decant the supernatant being careful not to loose the cell pellet
+Decant the supernatant into a _________, being careful not to lose the cell pellet

 Centrifuge at 10,000 x g for 1 minute at room temperature